 And their descendants from among the sons of men.

 a.
-Your hand will find all Your enemies: David recognized that even though he was victorious in battle, God was done finding and judging His enemies.
+Your hand will find all Your enemies: David recognized that even though he was victorious in battle, God was not done finding and judging His enemies.

 b.
 The LORD shall swallow them up in His wrath: David confidently expressed his confidence that God would judge His enemies, and he expressed that confidence in the strongest terms – even that God would also judge the posterity of those who fight against Him.